Learn To Use Alligator Indicator In Your Trading

 Summary

-The most important part of the Bill Williams Alligator is when the 3 lines are mixed together.
+The most important part of the Bill Williams Alligator is when the 3 lines are mixed.
 This is when the Alligator is considered to be sleeping and no trading signals are present.
 You should keep these instruments on your radar especially if price action is hinting at an increase in momentum.
 The best time to get on board a trend move is just before it happens.
+This is one of the better trend indicators out there if you are looking for both range trading and trend setups.

 While you may not be able to pick the exact price the trend begins, getting in as close to the beginning as possible should be your goal.